 You can think of a web filter firewall as a content filtering firewall.
-A web filter firewall is defined as a software program that oversees the data packets that your computer sends and recieves.
-In doing this, it filters any conpromising content that has been forbidden or flagged.
+A web filter firewall is defined as a software program that oversees the data packets that your computer sends and receives.
+In doing this, it filters any compromising content that has been forbidden or flagged.
 These rules can be set to stop access to any potentially threatening, unsecure sites.
-It can also be used to prevent employees accessing certain sites that may reduce productivity (like social networking websites).
+It can also be used to prevent employees from accessing certain sites that may reduce productivity (like social networking websites).

 Most firewalls allow you to block access to websites.
 This can be done on a case-by-case basis, or your firewall can include a subscription that helps you choose categories you don’t want people to have access to.
 Things you may want to stop employees or guests being able to do on the work network could be: illegal activities, downloading illegal content, gambling, and many more.

 The firewall vendor will continuously update their lists for you, as these types of websites will always be updating their IP addresses and domain names.
 Vendors like Cisco and Fortigate take the hassle out of this for you with their automatic updated lists.